lewhunt/divz/README.md

 ## What Sets It Apart?

 Divz is designed to be responsive and easy to use, acting as a simple wrapper around a list of HTML divs or elements.
+The demos illustrate how it could work as a carousel, slideshow or gallery component.
 Various modes of navigation are supported: touch for mobile, cursor and trackpad for desktop, plus arrow keys for big-screen devices.

 ## How Does It Work?

-Under the hood Divz performs CSS3 transforms on child elements of the component, set dynamically with React TypeScript.
+Under the hood, Divz performs CSS3 transforms on the core component and the child HTML elements, set dynamically with React TypeScript.
 The component is packaged using Vite to allow npm library integration.

 <hr>